nus-cs2103-AY2223S1/ip/README.md

-# duke.DukeTest project template
+# SuiseiDuke

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
+This is a project based on a project template for a greenfield Java project.
+The core entity is named after the Java mascot _Duke_.

+Suisei, the name of this particular version of Duke, is the name of a virtual YouTuber under Hololive.
+This name is temporary, and will be changed should this project reach commercial release.

 Given below are instructions on how to use it.

 ## Setting up in Intellij